North Central News

-The good news is, if you’re asking these questions at the start of your senior year, you still have plenty of time to apply for admission to the schools on your list, or even to refine your list of schools.
+The good news is, if you’re asking these questions at the start of your senior year, you still have plenty of time to apply to the schools on your list, or even to refine your list of schools.

 Winter of Senior Year